Leadership

 Allison Furkey

-Allison Furkey is an Account Executive at Marketing Doctor in Northampton.
+Allison Furkey is a Senior Account Executive & Account Operations Manager at Marketing Doctor in Northampton.
 She has a BA in Psychology and Criminal Justice from Elmira College, an MS in Advertising from Boston University, and an MBA from the Isenberg School of Management at UMass Amherst.
-In addition to her work with the Tapestry Board, Allison is also a member of the Alumni Board of Directors at Elmira College, an Event Coordinator with international non-profit Random Acts, and a candidate mentor with the Greater Easthampton Distinguished Young Women program.
-When not working or volunteering, Allison can be found taking and teaching dance, enjoying the local restaurant and music scene with friends, and traveling the world.
+In addition to her work with the Tapestry Board, Allison is also a member of the Alumni Board of Directors at Elmira College and an Event Coordinator with international non-profit Random Acts.
+When not working or volunteering, Allison can be found taking and teaching dance classes, enjoying the local restaurant and music scene with friends, and traveling the world.
 She’s honored to help support and represent Tapestry and the incredible work the organization does.

 Amy Aaron